IBM-Bluemix-Docs/compare-comply/getting-started.md

   {: tip}

 - Files can be up to 1.5 MB when submitted to the service with individual methods.
 If you submit files through the [`/v1/batches` interface](/docs/services/compare-comply?topic=compare-comply-batching), files can be up to 50 MB.
-- The service cannot process secure PDFs (with a password to open) or restricted PDFs (with a password to edit).
+- The service cannot process secure PDFs (which require a password to open) or restricted PDFs (which require a password to edit).

 ## Step 2: Classify a contract's elements
 {: #parse_contract}